makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 curl https://freckles.io | bash -s -- freckelize dotfiles -f gh:makkus/dotfiles
 ```

-Check out the [previous post in this series](/blog/managing-your-dotfiles-with-freckles) to understand what that does.
+Check out the [previous post in this series](/blog/how-to-manage-your-dotfiles-with-freckles) to understand what that does.

-### Data-driven environment management using `freckelize`
+### Data-centric environment management using `freckelize`

 This is a topic that deserves it's own blog post.
 Until that is written: I think it makes sense, if at all possible, to keep metadata describing environment requirements with the data that is supposed to live in that environment.
 For the case of dotfiles, this means I think dotfile repositories should ideally contain, apart from the dotfiles itself, metadata about the applications that are required by the dotfiles, as well as other requirements (e.g. folders that need to exists, package managers that are used to install the required applications, details about how the config files itself should be setup, etc.).

 The *freckles* project provides three command line interfaces.
 The one that is interesting in this case is called `freckelize`, and it's written specifically to support and encourage data-driven environment management.

-In the following I'll list how to use `freckelize`` to manage dotfiles and support the requirements I listed above.
+In the following I'll describe how to use `freckelize`` to manage dotfiles and support the requirements I listed above.

 #### Usage 'profiles'